jhuckaby/Cronicle/README.md

 #### Server Groups

 Below the server cluster you'll find a list of server groups.
 These serve two purposes.
 First, you can define groups in order to target events at them.
 For example, an event can target the group of servers instead of an individual server, and one of the servers will be picked for each job (or, if [Multiplex](#multiplexing) is enabled, all the servers at once).
-Second, you can use server groups to define which of your servers are eligible to become the master server, if the current master is shut down.
+Second, you can use server groups to define which of your servers are eligible to become the primary server, if the current primary is shut down.

 When Cronicle is first installed, two server groups are created by default.
-A "Master Group" which contains only the current (master) server, and an "All Servers" group, which contains all the servers (current and future).
+A "Primary Group" which contains only the current (primary) server, and an "All Servers" group, which contains all the servers (current and future).
 Groups automatically add servers by a hostname-based regular expression match.
 Therefore, when additional servers join the cluster, they will be assigned to groups automatically via their hostname.

 The list of server groups contains the following columns: